Denise P. Barlow Award

 In Memory of Denise P. Barlow

-On October 21, 2020, we commemorated the third anniversary of Denise P. Barlow’s passing.
+On October 21, 2022, we commemorated the fifth anniversary of Denise P. Barlow’s passing.
 She was a formidable researcher who inspired the molecular biology community in Austria and beyond.
-In Vienna, Denise was associated with four institutions: IMP, where she was a group leader, Max Perutz Labs, where she was a professor, IMBA, which provided her with laboratory space for sometime, and CeMM, where she was a principal investigator for ten years.
+In Vienna, Denise was associated with four institutions: IMP, where she was a group leader, Max Perutz Labs, where she was a professor, IMBA, which provided her with laboratory space for some time, and CeMM, where she was a principal investigator for ten years.

 These four institutions launched a yearly academic talent award in Denise’s name.
 The purpose is to recognize merit and manifest appreciation of exceptionally interesting PhD theses carried out in one of the four institutions.
 Specifically, the Denise P. Barlow Award intends to promote the academic career of young scientists, strategically addressing the transition of graduated PhD students to postdocs, by offering a small financial help that will alleviate the costs associated with relocation or career development (move, transport, child care, furniture, training etc.).
 The Denise P. Barlow Award amounts to € 5,000 and will be given once a year.
 After two years of postdoc awardees will be invited to give a talk, and while in Vienna, participate to the award of the next winner.
 The costs of this invitation will be covered by the institution hosting the event.
 The topic of the thesis can vary and cover basic cell biological, biochemical, molecular biological, structural and computational work, with an emphasis on insight on new biological mechanisms, something Denise P. Barlow was fond of.
 Calls and Awardees are featured on the award website.
-Together with the money prize there will be a certificate featuring the name of the awardee, the prize and Denise P. Barlow’s portrait.
+Together with the money prize there will be a certificate featuring the name of the awardee, the prize, and Denise P. Barlow’s portrait.

-The Committee consists of seven people, the four scientific directors of the institutes and three additional persons covering as much scientific ground as possible.
+The Committee consists of seven people, the four scientific directors of the institutes and three additional experts covering as much scientific ground as possible.